-To Be Held May 17, 2017
+To Be Held May 16, 2018

-This proxy statement is furnished in connection with the solicitation by the Board of Directors of SemGroup Corporation, a Delaware corporation (the Company, SemGroup, we, our or us), of proxies to be voted at the Annual Meeting of Stockholders to be held on May 17, 2 or at any adjournment thereof (the Annual Meeting), for the purposes set forth in the accompanying Notice of Annual Meeting.
-This proxy statement and accompanying proxy were first sent on or about April 13, 2017, to stockholders of record on March 30, 2017.
+This proxy statement is furnished in connection with the solicitation by the Board of Directors of SemGroup Corporation, a Delaware corporation (the Company, SemGroup, we, our or us), of proxies to be voted at the An Meeting of Stockholders to be held on May 16, 2018, or at any adjournment thereof (the Annual Meeting), for the purposes set forth in the accompanying Notice of Annual Meeting.
+This proxy statement and accompanying proxy were first sent on or about April 13, 2018, to stockholders of record on March 29, 2018.

-Holders of record of our Class A Common Stock (the Class A Common Stock ) at the close of business on the record date, March 30, 2017, will be entitled to notice of, and to vote at, the Annual Meeting.
-As of March 30, 2017, there were 66,237,006 shares of our Class A Common Stock outstanding.
+Holders of record of our Class A Common Stock (the Class A Common Stock) and Series A Cumulative Perpetual Convertible Preferred Stock (Preferred Stock) at the close of business on the record date, March 29, 2018, will be entitled to notice of, and to vote at, the Annual Meeting.
+As of March 29, 2018, there were shares of our Class A Common Stock outstanding and 350,000 shares of Preferred Stock outstanding.
 Each share of Class A Common Stock is entitled to one vote.
-There are no other classes of common stock outstanding.
+Holders of shares of Preferred Stock are entitled to vote together with the holders of shares of Class A Common Stock as a single class.
+Each holder of shares of Preferred Stock is entitled to a number of votes equal to the number of votes such holder would have had if all shares of Preferred Stock held by such holder had been converted into shares of Preferred Stock were convertible into an aggregate of 10,606,061 shares of Class A Common Stock and such amount represents an equal number of votes that may be cast at the Annual Meeting in person or by proxy by holders of such stock.
+There are no other classes of stock outstanding.
+Accordingly, the total number of shares entitled to vote at the Annual Meeting, giving effect to the Preferred Stock on an as-converted basis, is .
 There is no cumulative voting with respect to the election of directors.